datagrok-ai/public/help/develop/exercises/exercises.md

 from our server.

 1. Navigate to the `Data | Databases | PostgreSQL | northwind | Schemas | public | orders` table
-2. Make this table current by left-clicking on it, and explore its property panels on the right.
+2. Make this table current by left-clicking on it, and explore its context panel on the right.
 The `Content` pane should be showing first 50 rows of that table.
 3. Right-click on the table, and choose `New SQL Query...`
 4. Execute the query and make sure it returns results.